Skip to main content

 Use search filters in Glean Agents

-• Test in Glean Search UI first, copy exact syntax.
+• Test the query in Glean Search first, then copy the exact syntax

 Tips and tricks

-• Use app: filter first to narrow scope
+• Add an app: filter first to narrow the scope

 1. Run a search.